muratturan19/Visualise_DB/README.md

 This starts the development server on `http://localhost:5173`.

 ### Running the backend API
-Start the FastAPI server which provides the `/api/query` endpoint used by the frontend:
+Start the FastAPI server which provides the `/api/query` endpoint used by the frontend and exposes `GET /api/schema` for schema information:
 ```bash
 python api_server.py
 ```
 The server listens on `http://localhost:8000`.
+Ensure that both `/api/query` and `/api/schema` are reachable when running the React frontend.

 The Vite development server is configured to proxy `/api` requests to this backend, so the React app can communicate with it without additional configuration.